melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 Tradeoffs

-Next.js require client hydration, meaiong the HTML page returned has extra data for hydration that bulks out the payload.
-Every tag is effectively replicated in a payload at the bottom of the page, doubling the size of the response.
-For a more static, content heavy website consider Astro, for a client interaction heavy application a SPA with vite may be more suitable.
-More applications exist on a spectrum between these two.
+Next.js require client hydration, meaning the HTML page returned also contains all the code and data needed for hydration, which bulks out the payload.
+With hydration, every tag is effectively replicated in a payload at the bottom of the page which doubles the size of the response.
+If you don't need to build an application, other technical appraoches can be optimal.
+For example, for a static and content heavy website consider Astro.
+For a client interaction heavy website consider a SPA and Vite.
+Most applications exist on a spectrum between these two extremes.

-## Project management
+## Project delivery

 Deploy on